Buyer’s guide to digital cameras

-Megapixels: You’ll see some big numbers here – five million this and 20 million that.
-The truth is that even if you want to print photos and keep all the detail, somewhere around 12-15m (12MP-15MP) pixels will suffice.
+Megapixels/resolution: You’ll see some big numbers here – five million this and 20 million that.
+The truth is that even if you want to print photos and keep all the detail, somewhere around 12-15m (12MP-15MP) pixels will suffice: most camera now have this level of detail.
 What is more likely to make a difference is lens size – hence an 8MP digital compact will take much better snaps than your phone, as it has a much larger lens.
-But, for the record, top end cameras are now reaching beyond 25MP.
+But, for the record, top end cameras are now reaching beyond 24MP.

 Flash: Don’t take flash for granted – not all models will have one, especially smaller/cheaper models.
 If you’re going to take a lot of shots that will need a flash, consider a digital camera that has an attachment for a dedicated camera flash, rather than using a built-in or pop up flash.

 Image stabilisation: If you’re not going to be using a tripod, like to take pictures on the move, or take a lot of snaps in poor of fading light, image stabilisation can be a life saver on your digital camera.
 Basically it steadies the image, illuminating or at least reducing any blurring that may be caused by movement while the shutter is open.